-Those “different ideas” Steputis references have a lot to do with the new procurement model both his company and ProcureIt5 have implemented.
+Those “different ideas” Steputis references have a lot to do with the new procurement model both his company and Real Sourcing Network have implemented.
 The B2B buying process not only demands a new selling recipe, but also a different level of discussion with clients.
 Steputis says the old sales model had printers talking about themselves, their reputations and their equipment list.
-But now, printers like Vision Graphics, Inc. are asking the clients more about their goals and any problems they’re experiencing.
+But now, printers like Vision Graphics are asking the clients more about their goals and any problems they’re experiencing.

-Both Vision Graphics, Inc. and ProcureIt5 use their own proprietary software for print procurement.
+Both Vision Graphics and Real Sourcing Network use their own proprietary software for print procurement.
 The objective of each piece of software is similar: to make the procurement process more automated, easier and more efficient.
 In turn, automated procurement allows these companies to provide clients with more complete solutions.
 By bringing the many needs of one client to a single printer, it allows that printer to fully serve the client and build stronger, more strategic partnerships.

 “What we do hasn’t changed,” Steputis says of his company, which has been in business since 1952 (he has been there for 31 years).
 “What’s changed is how we interact with our customer, how we relate to that customer and how we obtain that customer.”

 Instead of just delivering product and detaching themselves from the project, the new sales model suggests printers be more in-tune with their client’s goals.
 It’s all about finding an integrated solution.
 That’s why many printers have transitioned to marketing solutions providers (MSPs), even though the bulk of what they do – print – remains a prominent part of their resources.